An old poem states that “children learn what they live.”

-As a war refugee who later escaped the Iron Curtain, Gay DeVito was a source of personal strength, independent spirit and love of country.
+As a war refugee who later escaped the Iron Curtain, Gisela (Gay) DeVito was a source of personal strength, independent spirit and love of country.
 She was an aviation pioneer of sorts, working as a stewardess for Pan American Airways in the early 1950’s.
 After her marriage to Nick, the mother of three would earn her American citizenship.

 Joan began drawing on all these lessons at the most tender of ages.

-At Flower Hill elementary school, she organized neighborhood plays and musical performances- her first foray in community building.
+At Flower Hill elementary school, Joan organized neighborhood plays and musical performances- her first foray in community building.
 Later, at Huntington high school, she served as a tutor to non-English speaking students, helping them to both learn our language and assimilate to American culture.